Norris Locomotive Works

 In our neighborhood, between 1834 and 1866, there was a locomotive builder that dominated local, regional, and national production.
 By 1840, 30% of its production was being exported.
 By 1850 it was the largest locomotive builder in the United States.
 This company formed the nucleus for the 19th century equivalent of today's Silicon Valley, an Iron Valley if you will.
 The company had a 30-year run and then was abandoned to be cannibalized by the Baldwin Locomotive Works and William Sellers.

+Norris began in an environment in which the first rail lines were being established.
+One of these, the Philadelphia and Columbia Railroad, would leave its station at Broad and Vine and head west to the town of Columbia on the Susquehanna River.
 The biggest problem for the Philadelphia and Columbia Railroad in 1832 was getting out of Philadelphia.
 The Columbia Bridge, built in 1834, addressed the problem of getting west across the Schuylkill River.
-The next immediate problem was getting up the half-mile long 7% grade from the river to the top of the Belmont Plateau.
-A stationary engine at the top of the plain was set up to pull train cars up the incline using a hemp rope, a slow process.
-The breakthrough came on July 10, 1936, when the Norris locomotive George Washington was able to pull a ten-ton load up the incline, a feat thought heretofore impossible.
-Business for Norris then looked promising.
+The next immediate problem was getting up the 2,800-foot long 7% grade from the river to the top of the Belmont Plateau.
+A stationary engine at the top of the hill was set up to pull train cars up the incline using a hemp rope, a slow process.
+The breakthrough came on July 10, 1836, when the Norris locomotive George Washington was able to pull a ten-ton load up the incline, a feat heretofore thought impossible.
+Business for Norris suddenly looked promising.
 In 1836 Norris purchased six acres of the Bush Hill estate for his factory complex straddling 17th Street from Hamilton to Spring Garden Streets.
-He built a three-story erecting shop and could turn out each locomotive in a month, employing 300 workers, and he gradually expanded along both sides of 17th Street.
-To read a brief article from 1841 on the Norris Works, see here.
+He built a three-story erecting shop and turned out each locomotive in a month, employing 300 workers, and he gradually expanded along both sides of 17th Street.
+To read a brief article from 1841 on the Norris Works, see outside link here.

 This sketch from 1838 shows the Belmont Inclined Plane, where in 1836 the George Washington, built by Norris, pulled a heavy load up a steep grade (7%) without assistance.
 This was a locomotive first and resulted in much new business for Norris.

-Trains running along the Callowhill Cut heading west would cross over the Columbia Bridge, the covered bridge seen in the distance, and then be pulled up the incline using rope wrapped around a steam-engine driven pulley near the top of the incline.
+Trains running along Pennsylvania Avenue (after 1898 the Callowhill Cut) heading west would cross over the Columbia Bridge, the covered bridge seen in the distance, and then be pulled up the incline using rope wrapped around a steam-engine driven pulley near the top of the incline.
 This incline was bypassed in 1850 with tracks running along the western bank of the Schuylkill River.
-The Columbia Bridge, in its third incarnation at the grandstand for rowing contests, today has concrete instead of stone arches.
+The Columbia Bridge, now in its third incarnation, has concrete instead of stone arches.
+It is next to the grandstand for the crew events on Kelly Drive, two miles upriver from the Philadelphia Museum of Art.

 A sketch from 1836 of the George Washington.